himanshu-pathak12/VrindaStore-DataAnalysis/README.md

 👥 Demographic Insights: Discovered that adults aged 30-40 contribute the most to sales, offering a clear understanding of customer behaviour and preferences.

-🛒 Platform Performance Analysis: Analysed performance metrics of Amazon, Flipkart, and Myntra, revealing these as the top contributing eCommerce channels.
+🛒 Platform Performance Analysis: Analysed performance metrics of Amazon, Flipkart, and Myntra, revealing these as the top contributing e-Commerce channels.

-🔄 Interactive Slicers: Implemented slicers for months, product categories, and eCommerce platforms, enabling real-time data segmentation and exploration.
+🔄 Interactive Slicers: Implemented slicers for months, product categories, and e-Commerce platforms, enabling real-time data segmentation and exploration.

 ## **Final Conclusion -**